Vanderlei Luxemburgo: Fourth spell at Palmeiras

+Fourth spell at Santos

-He was re-signed as Head Coach of Santos after a one and a half-year absence on 17 July 2009 and on 7 December 2009 the coach quit Santos, finishing 12th in the league, to sign with Atlético Mineiro.
+Luxemburgo was re-signed as head coach of Santos after a one and a half-year absence on 17 July 2009.
+On 7 December, he left after finishing 12th in the league, to sign with Atlético Mineiro.

-Flamengo (3rd spell) / Grêmio
+Atlético Mineiro

+Presented at Galo on 23 January 2010 after signing a two-year deal, Luxemburgo won the 2010 Campeonato Mineiro after defeating Ipatinga in the finals.
+Knocked out of the 2010 Copa do Brasil in the quarterfinals and after having poor results in the Brasileirão, he was sacked on 23 September.

+Third spell at Flamengo

-On 5 October 2010, Vanderlei Luxemburgo was named as a new head coach of Flamengo, and managed the club until February 2012.
+On 5 October 2010, Vanderlei Luxemburgo was named as a new head coach of Flamengo.
+He avoided relegation in his first year, and led the club to a 26-match unbeaten run in 2011, winning the 2011 Campeonato Carioca.

+On 2 February 2012, Luxemburgo was dismissed after having altercations with the club's board.

+Grêmio

 On 21 February 2012, it was announced that Luxemburgo was taking charge of Grêmio Foot-Ball Porto Alegrense until 31 December 2012.
 On 29 April 2013, after getting involved in a fight in the game between Grêmio and Huachipato for the Libertadores Cup, Luxemburgo was suspended for six games in this competition.

 On 29 June 2013, Luxemburgo was dismissed by directors of Grêmio.

 Fluminense

 On 30 July 2013, Luxemburgo signed with carioca side Fluminense FC, that dismissed, one day earlier, Abel Braga.
 Luxemburgo defended his predecessor, calling him "winner", and lamented his resignation, a "culture of brazilian football".
 The coach, to resume, wants his players "wrathful with losses".
-On 12 November Fluminense FC sacked Luxemburgo after a long winless streak.
+On 12 November, Fluminense sacked Luxemburgo after a long winless streak.
 At the time Fluminense stood in 18th place in the Brazilian Série A and was under relegation threat.

-Flamengo (4th spell)
+Fourth spell at Flamengo

-On 23 July 2014, Luxemburgo was named as a new head coach of Flamengo with the mission of taking lot of an unprecedented low points record at the start of the Brazilian national league (Brasileiro).
-Luxa was ultimately successful in leading the club's struggle against relegation, earning important points in the tournament and taking the team to the upper half of the table.
+On 23 July 2014, Luxemburgo was appointed head coach of Flamengo, returning to the club for the fourth time in this role.
+Luxa was ultimately successful in leading the club's struggle against relegation, earning important points in the tournament and taking the team to the upper half of the table, and had his contract renewed on 18 November.

+On 25 May 2015, Luxemburgo was sacked from Flamengo after a winless start of the 2015 Série A.

 Cruzeiro return

-On 2 June 2015, Vanderlei Luxemburgo was named as a new head coach of Cruzeiro Esporte Clube, but was dismissed after poor results on 31 August.
+On 2 June 2015, Vanderlei Luxemburgo was named as a new head coach of Cruzeiro, but was dismissed after poor results on 31 August.